christopherfanning/Blog-API/README.md

 * As an unprivileged user I should be able to read all the posts but not make any changes.
 * As an admin I should be able to delete anything and change users in any way.
 * As a user I should be able to comment on posts, because the internet needs to know.

+## Questions I Still Have:
+* When building out the front-end I ran into errors.
+(Blocked by CORS policy.)
+It looks like the request needs some kind of header.
+I'm sure it's an easy fix.
+I put it on the back-log since it wasn't a requirement.
+Need to figure that out.
+* When a token is expired, and the user is trying to get to an end-point that requires no AUTH, something besides an exception should happen.
+Just serve it up.
+Don't even bother checking on those.
+*

 ## Endpoints documentation